JanPretorius98/20713479-DatSci-Prac/README.md

   *
 ### Functions created:
 I created multiple functions for this analysis.
 Here is a short summary of what they do:
+* `convert_duration`: This function checks the duration of a song and converts it to seconds if the duration is missing (NA) but the duration in milliseconds is available.
+It takes two arguments, duration and duration_ms, and returns the converted duration in seconds.

+* `contains_filter_word`: This function checks if a song name contains any of the specified filter words.
+It takes a song name as an argument and returns TRUE if any of the filter words are found, otherwise FALSE.

+* `calculate_days_since_first_release`: This function calculates the number of days since the first release for each artist in the dataset.
+It arranges the data by artist and release date, groups it by artist, and adds two new columns: first_release_date (the earliest release date for the artist) and days_since_first_release (the number of days since the first release).
+The function returns the updated dataset.

+* `is_live_version`: This function checks if a song name contains the word "Live" (case-insensitive).
+It takes a song name as an argument and returns TRUE if the word "Live" is found, otherwise FALSE.